-Asthma - Condition and Symptoms
+Asthma - Condition

 Asthma is a chronic, inflammatory lung disease that impairs a person’s ability to breathe by causing the airways to narrow or constrict.
 When a healthy person takes deep breaths, the airways relax.
 An asthmatic who takes a deep breath often finds that his or her airways constrict or even go into spasm.
 When the airways tighten, the Asthma sufferer is breathless, wheezes, and sometimes gasps for air.